Based on 27 hedge funds · latest filing: 2019 Q4 · updated quarterly

 Peak discovery — momentum slowing

-New funds entering each quarter: 8 → 5 → 5 → 5.
-The stock is well-known in the hedge fund world but new entries are declining.
-The easy phase of institutional discovery may be behind us.
+New funds entering each quarter: 8 → 6 → 5 → 5.
+PIR is well-known in the hedge fund world, but fresh entries are gradually declining.
+The explosive phase of institutional discovery is likely behind us.

 Exit risk score 1.0/10 — low institutional crowding.
 Ownership is below peak levels, holder base is relatively sticky, and buying momentum is positive.